Econify/graphql-rest-router/README.md

 | cacheEngine | [ICacheEngine](https://github.com/Econify/graphql-rest-router/blob/master/index.d.ts#L81-L84) | null | Either a cache engine that [ships default](#Caching) with GQL Rest Router or adheres to the [ICacheEngine interface](#Custom-Cache-Engine) |

 ## Logging
-GraphQL Rest Router is capable of logging using your logger of choice with configurable log levels.
-The logger parameter implements [ILogger](https://github.com/Econify/graphql-rest-router/blob/master/index.d.ts#L92-L97) and is compatible with most standard loggers.
+GraphQL Rest Router is capable of logging incoming requests and errors.
+When creating your router, you may use a logger of your own choice.
+GraphQL Rest Router allows you to configure log levels.
+The logger parameter must implement [ILogger](https://github.com/Econify/graphql-rest-router/blob/master/index.d.ts#L92-L97), and is compatible with most standard logging libraries.

 ```js
 import GraphQLRestRouter from 'graphql-rest-router';